 It’s often said that history is written by the victors.
 But even though business needn’t be a zero-sum game (i.e. for you to win, I must lose), you still aspire to being one of the success stories of the 2020s – whatever the decade may hold.

 And although there’s no real evidence that the network agencies are dying, there are plenty of reasons why the likes of Dept, S4 Capital, Croud, MSQ and others are thriving.

-So regardless of how your agency has fared or how much energy you’ve got left in the tank, if you want to accelerate towards a healthier, more sustainable form of growth, it’s time to be bold.
+So regardless of how your agency has fared or how much energy you’ve got left in the tank, if you want to accelerate your post-pandemic growth towards a healthier, more sustainable form, it’s time to be bold.